lidofinance/lido-dao/docs/multisig-deploy.md

 ====================
-Saving deploy TX data for LidoTemplate to tx-01-1-deploy-template.json Saving deploy TX data for Lido to tx-01-2-deploy-lido-base.json Saving deploy TX data for LidoOracle to tx-01-3-deploy-oracle-base.json Saving deploy TX data for NodeOperatorsRegistry to tx-01-4-deploy-nops-base.json
+Saving deploy TX data for LidoTemplate to tx-01-1-deploy-template.json Saving deploy TX data for Lido to tx-01-2-deploy-lido-base.json Saving deploy TX data for LegacyOracle to tx-01-3-deploy-oracle-base.json Saving deploy TX data for NodeOperatorsRegistry to tx-01-4-deploy-nops-base.json
 ====================
 Before continuing the deployment, please send all contract creation transactions